langgenius/dify/README.md

 ![](./images/models.png)

 **1. LLM Support**: Integration with OpenAI's GPT family of models, or the open-source Llama2 family models.
-In fact, Dify supports mainstream commercial models and open-source models (locally deployed or based on MaaS).
+In fact, AiConec Studio supports mainstream commercial models and open-source models (locally deployed or based on MaaS).

 **2. Prompt IDE**: Visual orchestration of applications and services based on LLMs with your team.

 **3. RAG Engine**: Includes various RAG capabilities based on full-text indexing or vector database embeddings, allowing direct upload of PDFs, TXTs, and other text formats.

 **4. AI Agent**: Based on Function Calling and ReAct, the Agent inference framework allows users to customize tools, what you see is what you get.
-Dify provides more than a dozen built-in tool calling capabilities, such as Google Search, DELL·E, Stable Diffusion, WolframAlpha, etc.
+AiConec Studio provides more than a dozen built-in tool calling capabilities, such as Google Search, DELL·E, Stable Diffusion, WolframAlpha, etc.

 **5. Continuous Operations**: Monitor and analyze application logs and performance, continuously improving Prompts, datasets, or models using production data.